 The upper floors of the building were converted to apartments known as Meyer Raapke Flats.
 The commercial space found new life with businesses such as Second Chance Antiques on the eastern side and Gilligan’s and The Foundation Bar on the west.
 The Omaha startup Flywheel also operated its offices in the building for a time.

-Wilson & Washburn opened in the western portion of the first floor.
-The restaurant and bar aims to honor the legacy of Anna Wilson, the madam known as Omaha’s “Queen of the Underworld,” and Josie Washburn, a former prostitute turned madam who later authored The Underworld Sewer.
+Wilson & Washburn opened in the western portion of the first floor at 1407 Farnam Street.
+The restaurant and bar honors the legacy of Anna Wilson, a madam known as the “Queen of the Underworld,” and Josie Washburn, a former prostitute turned madam who later authored The Underworld Sewer.
+The restaurant’s motto, “A Serious Comfort Station,” was a term once used to describe brothels in the days of Wilson and Washburn.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, sign up to receive emails or make a donation on my website.
 Thank you and keep exploring!